R62 (New York City Subway car): Accidents

 On August 28, 1991, a sleep-deprived and intoxicated motorman caused a southbound 4 train to derail north of the 14th Street–Union Square station in Manhattan.
 The train was diverted from the express track to the local due to repairs, and the motorman sped through the switch at 40 mi/h; as a result, the first car made the switch while several other cars in the consist did not.
 Five riders were killed, and several dozen were injured.
 Cars 1435–1437 and 1439–1440 were wrecked in this accident; cars 1435, 1437, and 1439–1440 were scrapped in 2001, while 1436 was reefed in February 2008.
 The remaining five cars of the consist (cars 1431–1434 and 1438) are now unitized.

 On December 21, 1994, disgruntled computer analyst Edward J. Leary firebombed a crowded 4 train at Fulton Street.
 Car 1391 suffered interior damage, but was repaired and returned to service.
 A little more than three years later, however, on February 3, 1998, cars 1391–1395, while out of service, was rear-ended by another out-of-service train of R33s at the 239th Street Yard.
 All five cars suffered anticlimber damage, but were repaired and returned to service.

 On October 25, 2000, during the 2000 World Series, a 4 train collided head-on with a work train at the Fordham Road station on the IRT Jerome Avenue Line in the Bronx.
 Car 1369 and one half of 1370 were damaged beyond repair.
 Car 1366 and the undamaged half of car 1370 were donated to the FDNY Randall's Island training center, where they are used as training cars along with R40A 4461.
-Meanwhile, cars 1367 and 1368 were reefed in February 2008.
+Meanwhile, cars 1367 and 1368 were stripped of parts and reefed in February 2008.

 Replacement

 Though no R62s were retired by replacement, the aforementioned accidents caused the premature retirement of ten cars.
 The remaining cars are expected to be replaced starting around the early-mid 2030s.
 The MTA proposed mid-life technological upgrades for the R62s in 2010, including LED destination signs and automated announcements.

-In January 2019, the MTA announced that it would be replacing the R62/A fleets with the R262s, a new fleet that would be ordered as part of a future capital program.
+In January 2019, the MTA announced that it would be replacing the R62/A fleets with the R262s, a new train fleet that would be ordered as part of a future capital program.
+In early 2026, the MTA announced it would be placing the order of 1,140 new R262 train cars to replace the current R62 and R62A fleet.